Stable Diffusion: Image modification

 Stable Diffusion also includes another sampling script, "img2img", which consumes a text prompt, path to an existing image, and strength value between 0.0 and 1.0.
 The script outputs a new image based on the original image that also features elements provided within the text prompt.
 The strength value denotes the amount of noise added to the output image.
 A higher strength value produces more variation within the image but may produce an image that is not semantically consistent with the prompt provided.

+There are different methods for performing img2img.
+The main method is SDEdit, which first adds noise to an image, then denoises it as usual in text2img.

 The ability of img2img to add noise to the original image makes it potentially useful for data anonymization and data augmentation, in which the visual features of image data are changed and anonymized.
 The same process may also be useful for image upscaling, in which the resolution of an image is increased, with more detail potentially being added to the image.
 Additionally, Stable Diffusion has been experimented with as a tool for image compression.
 Compared to JPEG and WebP, the recent methods used for image compression in Stable Diffusion face limitations in preserving small text and faces.

 Additional use-cases for image modification via img2img are offered by numerous front-end implementations of the Stable Diffusion model.
 Inpainting involves selectively modifying a portion of an existing image delineated by a user-provided layer mask, which fills the masked space with newly generated content based on the provided prompt.
 A dedicated model specifically fine-tuned for inpainting use-cases was created by Stability AI alongside the release of Stable Diffusion 2.0.
 Conversely, outpainting extends an image beyond its original dimensions, filling the previously empty space with content generated based on the provided prompt.

 A depth-guided model, named "depth2img", was introduced with the release of Stable Diffusion 2.0 on November 24, 2022; this model infers the depth of the provided input image, and generates a new output image based on both the text prompt and the depth information, which allows the coherence and depth of the original input image to be maintained in the generated output.

+ControlNet

+ControlNet is a neural network architecture designed to manage diffusion models by incorporating additional conditions.
+It duplicates the weights of neural network blocks into a "locked" copy and a "trainable" copy.
+The "trainable" copy learns the desired condition, while the "locked" copy preserves the original model.
+This approach ensures that training with small datasets of image pairs does not compromise the integrity of production-ready diffusion models.
+The "zero convolution" is a 1×1 convolution with both weight and bias initialized to zero.
+Before training, all zero convolutions produce zero output, preventing any distortion caused by ControlNet.
+No layer is trained from scratch; the process is still fine-tuning, keeping the original model secure.
+This method enables training on small-scale or even personal devices.